Evaluating project opportunities

 I’ve been having conversations at work about how to evaluate software project opportunities for our firm.

-We can talk about things like the what the project is, whether or not we think the client will be good to work with, or the size and budget of the company.
-These are all useful criteria when talking about during strategic sales discussions.
+We can talk about things like what the project is, whether or not we think the client will be good to work with, or the size and budget of the company.
+These are all useful criteria when talking about opportunities during strategic sales discussions.

 But something that I specifically have been asked to help with is how to determine if engineers would find the project enjoyable.
 Would it be fun to work on?

 I think there are a few levels of thinking required to answer this question, each more refined and nuanced.

 Early in your career you’re still figuring out how to build software, how to work on a team, and generally finding your footing.
 You might not have much preference about what you work on.
 In an optimistic case, you’re happy to work on anything!
 It’s all new and exciting.
 In a pessimistic case, you have no frame of reference for what an enjoyable and enriching project should feel like so you can’t identify red flags.

 After a while you start to form opinions and preferences on the type of work you like.
 This manifests with statements like “I love coding in Ruby” or “I don’t like embedded development” or “My ideal project would be building software for spaceships”.

 These kind of attributes are easy to spot when assessing an opportunity.
 Most briefings will include the domain, tech stack, or other details that allow an engineer to judge the project based on their own interests: this would “check the boxes” for me because it’s a .NET web app with Angular.

 We can build a list of keywords that less technical folks can look for.
 We can kill opportunities that match some kind of ‘blacklist’ and elevate ones that perk up our ears.